stefpe/json_data_streaming/README.md

 # PHP based JSON data streaming

-Comparison of two scripts fetching lines of a CSV file and convert them into a single JSON document.
+Memory comparison of scripts fetching lines of a CSV file and convert them into a single JSON document.